Communities, get ready for a wave of retirements

 - Connect new owners to resources that help with business operations.

-- The Minnesota Department of Employment and Economic Development may provide state or local grants or loans to assist with delayed building repairs or property concerns.
+- The Minnesota Department of Employment and Economic Development (DEED) business resources have resources to help businesses find employees, information about local wage rates, and some programs for employee training.
+DEED may also provide state or local grants or loans to assist with delayed building repairs or property concerns.

 - Community Development Financial Institutions (CDFIs) provide small business planning and training services.